python/mypy/docs/source/runtime_troubles.rst

 -----------------------------------

 Many of the issues described here are caused by Python trying to evaluate annotations.
-Future Python versions will no longer attempt to evaluate function and variable annotations.
+Future Python versions (potentially Python 3.12) will by default no longer attempt to evaluate function and variable annotations.
 This behaviour is made available in Python 3.7 and later through the use of ``from __future__ import annotations``.

 This can be thought of as automatic string literal-ification of all function and variable annotations.
 Note that function and variable annotations are still